LongJiAn99/PasarGo/README.md

 Features implemented:

 1. Listing page where users can see the listings for each category
+    - Listing page is filtered based on the categories
+    - Product details such as price and descriptions are shown
 2. Wishlist page to show the products and services requested by users
+    - Wishlist page is filtered based on the categories
+    - Wishlist details and descriptions are shown
 3. Profile page for users to view their products/services listed and products/services on their wishlist
+    a.
+Profile
+        - User can view their details (username and email) and update their profile
+    b.
+My Listings
+        - Users can view the products that they listed
+    c.
+My Wishlist
+        - Users can view the wishlist requests they added
+    d.
+Orders
+        - Users can check their confirmed orders
+    e.
+Sign out button

 The three pages and featureswere implemented using React JS as the library for building this user interface and are linked to one another using react router.
 Firebase was used as the backend to store all the relevant data needed.